Difference Between Memory and Storage

 The memory that is directly accessible to the Central Processing Unit (CPU) is the primary memory.

-The secondary storage is also known as external or auxiliary storage.
+Secondary storage is also known as external or auxiliary storage.
 It is not directly susceptible to the Central Processing Unit (CPU).
-Hard disk drives (HDDs) and Solid states drives (SSDs) are used as secondary storage most of the times in modern computers.
+Hard disk drives (HDDs) and Solid state drives (SSDs) are used as secondary storage in modern computers.

 In tertiary storage, the infrequently accessed data in the device is archived.
 Tape libraries and optical jukeboxes are examples of tertiary storage.
 Another name for tertiary storage is nearline storage.